 Wine culture, culinary culture, architectural culture, the culture of museums: in the Kremstal, many engaging manifestations of aesthetic sensibility are integrated into a collective cultural heritage.

-But one does not live here only for the region’s history: thanks to the establishment of the Krems Museum Mile, which boasts a number of unique institutions including the Kunsthalle (art museum), the Karikaturmuseum and the Austrian Film Gallery, modern art is everywhere.
-In addition, Krems has – measured by the number of inhabitants – a strikingly high density of excellent restaurants.
-But if one wants to take it easy and move a little off the beaten track, there are also rustic wine taverns scattered throughout the entire Kremstal, where hosts have not forgotten the original function of this so-very-Austrian institution, namely serving self-produced meals accompanied by wine.
+But you don’t live from history alone: thanks to the construction of the Kremser Kunstmeile, which has a handful of unique institutions with the Niederösterreichische Landesgalerie, the Kunsthalle and the Caricature Museum, modern art is omnipresent.
+In addition, Krems has a noticeably high density of excellent restaurants.
+If you want to take it easy and move a little off the beaten track, you will also find rustic wine taverns in the entire Kremstal, in which you have not forgotten the original function of these establishments of serving self-produced dishes with wine.

-In the Kremstal, viticulture not only demarcates the landscape but also the course of the year.
-From the blossoming of the vines to the summer cellar lane festivals, from the harvest to Thanksgiving, from the ecclesiastical blessing of the wine to the first tasting of the young wines in spring: all year round, wine provides work, a topic of conversation and – above all – reasons to celebrate it and to visit the place where it is made.
+In the Kremstal, viticulture not only divides the landscape – i.e. the space – but also the course of the year – i.e. the time.
+From the wine bloom to the summer cellar lane festivals, from the harvest to Thanksgiving, from the baptism of wine to the first tasting of the young wines in spring: all year round, the wine provides work, a topic of conversation and above all reasons to celebrate and to visit.